 What is a Managed IT Services Provider?

-A managed IT services provider elevates your IT, you get to partner with an entire company that specializes in IT.
-Instead of managing and monitoring your tech and networks in-house, you can contract a company to handle these tasks each month.
+A managed information technology services provider elevates your IT, you get to partner with an entire company that specializes in IT.
+Instead of managing and monitoring your tech and networks in-house, you can contract a vendor to handle these tasks each month.
 You’ll be able to relax off the clock knowing you have cyber security experts on your side at all times.

 Your managed IT services provider (MSP) will offer proactive and responsive services.
 When something goes wrong, many MSPs have some kind of service or help desk for you to call into when you’re experiencing issues.